Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated pathology slides: Introduction

 \section{Introduction}

-Whole slide images (WSIs) contain abundant information on the highly heterogeneous nature of tumors \cite{moreira2020, Almendro2013, deSousa2018} and continue to be the primary data source for definitive cancer diagnosis, prognostication, and medical therapy selection.
-However, pathologist interpretation is time consuming and prone to interobserver variation, depending on expertise, knowledge, and on the inherent difficulty in characterizing certain tumors or patterns \cite{andrion1995malignant, kujan2007oral, warth2012interobserver, ozkan2016interobserver}.
-Deep learning supervised methods have shown to be quite efficient and on par with specialists on tumor classification tasks \cite{coudray2018classification, hekler2019deep, bulten2020automated}.
-In addition, these approaches have also enabled conclusions not possible by human interpretation, such as genetic alteration \cite{kather2020pan, Fu2020}, survival \cite{kather2019predicting, wulczyn2020deep, Courtiol2019} and immunotherapy response prediction \cite{johannet2021using}.
+Hematoxylin and eosin (H\&E) stained tissue sections are the mainstay of cancer diagnostis and many treatment decisions.
+Their ubiquitousness makes them the single largest source of data for studying the highly heterogeneous phenotype of tumors, yielding information from subcellular resolution to tissue architecture and complex interactions within the tumor microenvironment \cite{moreira2020, Almendro2013, deSousa2018}.
+However, pathologist interpretation is time consuming and prone to inter-observer variation, depending on expertise, knowledge, and on the inherent difficulty in characterizing certain tumors or patterns \cite{andrion1995malignant, kujan2007oral, warth2012interobserver, ozkan2016interobserver}.
+Supervised deep learning methods have shown to be on par with specialists on tumor classification tasks \cite{coudray2018classification, hekler2019deep, bulten2020automated}.
+In addition, these approaches have also been employed to tackle more challenging questions, such as predicting genetic alterations \cite{kather2020pan, Fu2020, coudray2018classification}, survival \cite{kather2019predicting, wulczyn2020deep, Courtiol2019} and immunotherapy response \cite{johannet2021using}.

+While such approaches can lead to accurate models, obtaining rigorous clinical annotations is difficult.
+Annotations are however crucial to properly train supervised models or to further study the significance of certain histomorphologies, e.g. in \textit{Johannet et al.}\cite{johannet2021using}, immunotherapy response was predicted by selecting tumor regions over lymphocyte-rich or connective tissue regions.
+Furthermore, by limiting the study to annotated features, such approaches also limit the potential discovery of new bio-markers.
+Finally, such approaches are often described as black-boxes, where interpretation and understanding of how decisions are taken by the network are often difficult, and may affect trust, limiting the ability to take well-informed treatment decisions \cite{burkart2021survey}.